Rtmurase/content-ops-starter/content/pages/index.md

 slug: /
 sections:
   - title:
-      text: Welcome to TheCosmicPolitan
+      text: TheCosmicPolitan
       color: text-dark
       styles:
         self:
           textAlign: center
       type: TitleBlock
     subtitle: Navigating life through the stars
-    text: >
-      At TheCosmicPolitan, our mission is to provide personalized astrological insights that empower individuals to navigate their lives with confidence and clarity.
-We believe in the transformative power of understanding one's cosmic blueprint and aim to offer guidance that is both insightful and practical.
+    text: "Welcome to\_**TheCosmicPolitan**, where the stars align to illuminate your path.
+Our mission is to offer insights that help you resonate with your true self and the universe.
+Dive into the depths of astrology and emerge with newfound clarity and peace\n"
     colors: bg-light-fg-dark
     styles:
       self: